ahmdkamal/youtube-scrapper/README.md

 <b>NOTE :::</b> Videos' thumbnail are downloaded in the background

+### Architecture

+Using Controller, Service Pattern

 ### Prerequisite

-- Docker should be installed locally
+Docker should be installed locally

 ## How to run the application